markdownlint/markdownlint/RULES.md

     ## Then use a H2 for subsections

-## MD003 - Mixed header styles
+## MD003 - Header style

-Tags: headers, mixed
+Tags: headers

+Parameters: style

 This rule is triggered when different header styles (atx, setext, and 'closed' atx) are used in the same document: